samplecount/shake-cabal-build/README.md

           base == 4.*
         , shake

 If you're using [shake-language-c](https://github.com/samplecount/shake-language-c), add it to the dependencies as well.
-Refer to the [Cabal manual][cabal] for more information about configuration file features.
+Refer to the [Cabal manual][cabal] for more information about configuration file features. `cabal init` is another way of creating the Cabal file.
+It can automatically pick up the dependencies referenced from package imports in your `shakefile.hs` (if it exists already).

 `./shake .update` creates a [Cabal sandbox](http://www.haskell.org/cabal/users-guide/installing-packages.html#developing-with-sandboxes
 ), installs the dependencies and compiles your build system script.